Balanced algebraic unknotting, linking forms, and surfaces in three- and four-space: Introduction

 \subsection{Acknowledgments}

 The first author thanks Matthias Nagel, Patrick Orson, and Mark Powell for a fun Blanchfield pairing calculation session.
 Thanks to Filip Misev for drawing \cref{fig:333} together with the second author.
 Thanks to Maciej Borodzik, Anthony Conway, Jim Davis, Chuck Livingston, Duncan McCoy, and Matthias Nagel for comments on a first version of this paper.
 The first author gratefully acknowledges support by the Swiss National Science Foundation Grant 181199.
-The second author was supported by the Emmy Noether Programme of the DFG.
+The second author was supported by the Emmy Noether Programme of the DFG, project no.~412851057.
+The authors thank the anonymous referee for their careful reading of the text.